 How Long Should I Wait to Have Sex After Gastric Sleeve Surgery?

-Gastric sleeve patients need to wait at least 2-4 weeks before having intercourse.
-The waiting time to have sexual activity should be similar to the recovery time set by your bariatric surgeon.
-Recovery varies from patient to patient, so make sure you don’t push yourself and understand the limits of your body.
+Gastric sleeve patients must wait at least 2-4 weeks before having intercourse.
+The waiting time for sexual activity is similar to the recovery time set by your bariatric surgeon.
+Recovery varies from patient to patient, so make sure you don’t push yourself and understand your body’s limits.

 Creating a Healthy Relationship After Weight Loss Surgery

-Divorce is a staggering 80-85% for married couples who have had one spouse go through bariatric surgery.
-As one spouse feels better about themselves, the other spouse feels worse and tends to want to control the relationship.
-This insecurity can cause a lot of problems.3
+Divorce is a staggering 80-85% for married couples with one spouse who has undergone bariatric surgery.
+As one spouse becomes self-confident, the other spouse becomes insecure and wants to control the relationship.
+This insecurity can cause issues in the relationship.3

-Well – “Solid relationships generally last through change and weak relationships grow apart or fail.”
+Well – “Solid relationships generally last through change, and weak relationships grow apart or fail.”
 Patients who make sure their interpersonal relationship is genuinely strong before surgery increase their likelihood of staying together drastically.
-Counseling can be of great support for your partnership to overcome friction or dysfunctional communication.
+Counseling can greatly support your partnership to overcome friction or dysfunctional communication.

-Remember, sex and intimacy play a major role in healthy relationships.
+Remember, sex and intimacy can also play a major role in healthy relationships.